 |Credit Processed||Triggered when a credit has been processed on the account|

 |Contract Under Commit||Triggered when a contract under commit occurs.
 This can be done per commit tier.|

 |Dormant SIM||Triggered when a SIM is dormant (i.e. has no usage associated with it).|

 |Package Cancellation||Triggered when a package has been cancelled|

 |Usage Threshold Exceeded||Triggered when a bucket tier has been used up|

 Parameters can be added to the call out.
 Parameters are name value pairs that allow data sources and their values to be added to the callout.
-Refer to Appendix B for parameters that can be passed in webhooks callouts.

 It is possible to configure SMTP settings for sending of outbound emails.
 The following SMTP options can be configured per owner.